 - 1. Turn the ignition switch to the on position.
 DO NOT START THE ENGINE. - 2.
 Wait until the safety belt warning light turns off (Approximately one minute). - Step 3 must be completed within 50 seconds after the safety belt warning light turns off. - 3.
-At a moderate speed, buckle then unbuckle the safety belt nine times, ending in the unbuckled state.
-Step 3 must be completed within 50 seconds after the safety belt warning light turns off. - After Step 3, the safety belt warning light will be turned on for three seconds.
+Buckle then unbuckle the safety belt nine times at a moderate speed, ending in the unbuckled state. - After Step 3, the safety belt warning light will be turned on for three seconds.